Members of Chambers

 Rachel volunteers at the Kent Law Clinic Advice sessions organised by the University of Kent, the Citizen's Advice Bureau in Canterbury and undertakes work for the Bar Pro Bono Unit.

-Rachel accepts direct access work and is also a trained mediator.
+Rachel accepts direct access work and is also a trained family mediator.

 Specialist Practice Areas